DSD-DBS/capella-collab-manager/docs/docs/user/projects/models/backups/setup.md

 !!! danger

     Models are not automatically backed up!
-Please make sure to set up a nightly backup for important content.
+Please make sure to set up a regular backup for important content.

 It's possible to create a backup from any TeamForCapella repository to any Git repository in a project.
-Pipelines can be triggered manually and can be executed nightly at 3 am UTC.
+Pipelines can be triggered manually and can be executed on schedule.
+By default the schedule is set to run every night at 3am UTC, but can be configured in the configuration.

 1. Navigate to `Projects`
 1. Select the relevant project